holladayian/holladayian/README.md

 **Reacting to new tech**

 Up until this point of the story, I had been writing code in what is referred to as "Vanilla JavaScript".
 Little did I know there was a faster, more powerful way for frontend devs to write programs.
 This is when I learned about JSX (what my class affectionately renamed "JSexy") and React.
 Oh React, what a beautiful technology.
 Everything is so well organized.
 Everything is so scalable.
 This is the framework (library?) which I have decided to start my career on.
+Which brings us to now...

 <!--